unitypark/aws-serverless-demos/cognito-react-runtime-config/README.md

 # cognito-react-runtime-config-injection
-In **cognito-react-runtime-config** project, I will demonstrate the dynamical way to inject your runtime configuration file to configure your react application with Amplify library to work with AWS Cognito.
+In **cognito-react-runtime-config** project, I will demonstrate the dynamical way to inject your amplify runtime configuration file to configure your react application with Amplify library to work with AWS Cognito.

 ## ❤️ Motivation
 This project is an improvement of Blog Post from [AWS Community Builders](https://dev.to/aws-builders/implement-auth-in-react-easily-using-aws-cognito-5bhi).
 I have referenced react application in this project.
 Actually many of posts, which you could find out, explain you mostly about how to configure serverless web application with amplify library.
 But none of them explain you how to inject these configuration values to your application.
 Even not guided in official documentation of [Amplify](https://docs.amplify.aws/lib/auth/getting-started/q/platform/js/#summary) 🤯